Teppe Zagheh: Chronology

 After the re-excavation of Zagheh in 2001, new radiocarbon dates were obtained.
-The radiocarbon estimations for the occupation of Zagheh between 5370–5070 BC and 4460–4240 BC.
-They indicate that the site was settled c.
+The radiocarbon estimations for the settlement of Zagheh was c.
 5370–5070 BC and abandoned c.
 4460–4240 BC.
 Thus, it may belong to Transitional Chalcolithic.

-There were also many small clay 'tokens', used as counting objects, that were found at Zagheh; these are variously-shaped, and are similar to such tokens at other Neolithic sites.
-These Zagheh tokens are dated typologically to 6500–5500 BC.
+There were also many small clay 'tokens', used as counting objects, that were found at Zagheh; these are variously shaped, and are similar to such tokens at other Neolithic sites.
+These Zagheh tokens are dated typologically to c.
+6000 BC.
 Thus, there were probably two periods of occupation.

-Zagheh archaic painted ware (ca. 6000-5500 BC) was found in Tepe Sialk I, sub-levels 1-2.
+Zagheh archaic painted ware (ca. 6000-5500 BC) was found in Tepe Sialk I, sub-levels 1–2.
 This is the early painted ware, that was first excavated at Teppe Zagheh.

-Clay figurines found in Mehrgarh (Pakistan), an important precursor to the Indus Valley civilization, resemble those discovered at Teppe Zagheh, and at Jeitun in Turkmenistan (6th millennium BCE).
+Clay figurines found in Mehrgarh, an important precursor to the Indus Valley civilization, resemble those discovered at Teppe Zagheh, and at Jeitun in Turkmenistan (6th millennium BCE).

 The faunal remains from the site were studied by Marjan Mashkour who identified Sheep, goats, wild goats, cattle, Gazelles, boars, dogs, and foxes.